-1. To maximise the damage detection accuracy of the sensor network.
-This is based on the damage detection approach presented by Yue et al.16 and Giannakeas et al.17

-- 2. To maximise the sensor coverage area of the sensor network.
-This is based on the MAC approach developed by Thiene et al.4 - 3.
+- 1. To maximise the damage detection accuracy of the sensor network.
+This is based on the damage detection approach presented by Yue et al. [16] and Giannakeas et al. [17]. - 2.
+To maximise the sensor coverage area of the sensor network.
+This is based on the Maximum Area Coverage (MAC) approach developed by Thiene et al. [4]. - 3.
 To minimise the overall noise present in the sensor network.

-A significant benefit of the proposed optimisation procedure is that it is scalable to different structures of varying complexity and can be used with panels of any material and with any UGW damage detection methodology.
+A significant benefit of the proposed optimization procedure is that it is scalable to different structures of varying complexity, and can be used with panels of any material, and with any Ultrasonic Guided Wave (UGW) damage detection methodology.
 The proposed procedure does not change based on the details of the damage detection methodology.
 However, the objectives used in the procedure should be based on UGW principles for damage detection.

-The proposed optimisation procedure is validated using a large flat aircraft stiffened composite panel.
+The proposed optimization procedure is validated using a large flat aircraft stiffened composite panel.
 The experimental measurements collected from the integrated SHM system are used to drive the path selection.
-The performance of the procedure is compared against the case where all sensor pairs are selected and also against the case where expert knowledge is available.16
+The performance of the procedure is compared against the case where all sensor pairs are selected, and also against the case where expert knowledge is available [16].

-The layout of this paper is as follows: The damage detection methodology is described in the second section.
-The experiment details, and how they link to the damage detection methodology, are given in the third section.
-The novel methodology for sensor path optimisation is developed in the fourth section.
-Finally, in the fifth section, the results of the novel optimisation procedure for a large composite stiffened panel subjected to impact damage are presented and discussed.
+The layout of this paper is as follows: The damage detection methodology is described in section 2.
+The experiment details, and how they link to the damage detection methodology, are given in section 3.
+The novel methodology for sensor path optimisation is developed in section 4.
+Finally, in section 5, the results of the novel optimisation procedure for a large composite stiffened panel subjected to impact damage are presented and discussed.